 Defensive end Korey Foreman could play anywhere.
 There isn’t a single college football program in the country that wouldn’t welcome the Centennial five-star recruit with open arms.
 He’s that good, and he already knows where he will play at the next level.

-Although just a junior — the nation’s No. 1 prospect for 2021, according to Rivals and the 247Sports Composite — the 6-foot-4 strongside defensive end from Corona, California made up his mind.
-On January 26, Foreman announced he would be taking his talents to play for head coach Dabo Swinney and the Clemson Tigers when his high school career is over.
+Heading into his senior year, Foreman is the nation’s No. 1 prospect for 2021, according to Rivals and the 247Sports Composite.
+The 6-foot-4 strongside defensive end from Corona, California, has had a rollercoaster recruitment thus far.
+For starters, on January 26, Foreman announced he would be taking his talents to play for head coach Dabo Swinney and the Clemson Tigers when his high school career is over.

 At the end of the day, however, it was Clemson who won the recruiting battle all the way in South Carolina after his Junior Day visit.